Please select questions below to see more information. If your question is not addressed below, feel free to email us.

 When do applications become available?

 We accept applications for in-season positions in late winter, and applications for off-season positions in early fall.
 Applications become available at least one month prior to the first deadline and two months before the second deadline.
 Telephone and personal interviews will be held for select applicants following each deadline.
 All applicants will be responded to within two months of the second deadline.
 To view important dates for our current round of applications, please visit the Apply page.
-For those who would like to receive announcements when PIP positions become available, we host a Cal Shakes Artist Facebook page where we provide updates about PIP applications.
+For those who would like to receive announcements when PIP positions become available, please join the Cal Shakes Artist Network Facebook group, where we provide updates about PIP applications.

 What is the difference between the first and second deadlines?